 5. Treatments can be complicated.

 Even though an antibiotic may have caused a patient’s case of C. diff, the doctor might prescribe another antibiotic to treat it.
 Cases that produce more severe symptoms might require surgery to remove the infected portion of the colon.

 Recurring cases might require a fecal microbiota transplant (FMT), also known as stool transplant.

-“A fecal transplant is where a donor’s stool is endoscopically placed into a patient’s colon in order to restore healthy bacteria,” said Jimenez.
+“A fecal transplant is where a donor’s stool is endoscopically placed into a patient’s colon in order to restore healthy bacteria,” says Dr. Jimenez.